Team Science Practices

 A National Academies study on the Science of Team Science (NRC 2015) assembled the existing evidence base and launched a flurry of research into how team composition, coordination, support, and organizational context could improve outcomes for science teams.
 A new National Academies study on Research and Application in Team Science is currently in progress.
 Our goal here is not to review the whole field, but to provide a framework for thinking about the team functioning and process and to identify some key team science practices that are supported by both research and practical experience.

-Teams have a predictable trajectory
+Teams have a Predictable Trajectory

 Creating a team is not just a matter of putting a bunch of people in a room together.
 Social scientists have identified consistent patterns in the evolution of teams (Tuckman 1965, Tuckman and Jenson 1977).
 Knowing that this is a process nearly every team experiences may make it (at least somewhat) more comfortable.